sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 This will generate a JSON file at `src-snapshot/summary.json`.
 See `src snapshot summary --help` for more details.

-> NOTE: If the `src snapshot summary` command fails, the `--dump-requests` flag can be added to generate the underlying GraphQL query for generating the snapshot summary, which can be run directly in the GraphQL API console in site admin.
+> [!NOTE] If the `src snapshot summary` command fails, the `--dump-requests` flag can be added to generate the underlying GraphQL query for generating the snapshot summary, which can be run directly in the GraphQL API console in site admin.

 ### Upload snapshot contents to GCS bucket